karehaa/basic_note/README.md

 ## What is included in the learning

 - Utilizing Firebase Auth for User Authentication
-- Utilizing FIrebase Firestore for Database
+- Utilizing Firebase Firestore for Database
 - Learning State Management with Flutter Bloc and/or Cubit
 - CRUD